Professor Vanessa Harding

 - Member, Editorial Board, Urban History, 1994 -

-- I am currently writing an article on family and household in London for The age of Shakespeare, ed.
-Malcolm Smuts, Oxford University Press, and pursuing a 17th-century Londoner, Richard Smyth, whose writings and collections illuminate many aspects of London life, including family, neighbourhood, sociability, and the development of a professional ‘middling sort’.
+- I am also researching a 17th-century Londoner, Richard Smyth, whose writings and collections illuminate many aspects of London life, including family, neighbourhood, sociability, and the development of a professional ‘middling sort’.
+Writings in his hand are currently in the British Library, Guildhall Library, Cambridge University Library, the Bodleian Library, and the Folger Shakespeare Library, while books from his large private collection are even more widely scattered.